grafana/grafana/docs/sources/administration/provisioning.md

 > This feature is available from v7.1

-It's possible to manage (enable/disable) apps in Grafana by adding one or more yaml config files in the [`provisioning/apps`]({{< relref "../installation/configuration/#provisioning" >}}) directory.
+It's possible to manage (enable/disable) apps in Grafana by adding one or more YAML config files in the [`provisioning/apps`]({{< relref "../installation/configuration/#provisioning" >}}) directory.
 Each config file can contain a list of `apps` that will be updated during start up.
 Grafana will update each app to match the configuration file.

 ### Example app configuration file